asood-life/miller-compensated-op-amp/README.md

     </li>
     <li>
         <strong>Conduct Post-Layout Simulations and Testing</strong>
         <p>After completing the layout design, it's crucial to perform post-layout simulations to validate the op-amp's performance under realistic conditions.
-This includes accounting for parasitic effects such as capacitances and inductances that arise during the physical layout.</p>
+This includes accounting for parasitic effects such as capacitances.</p>
     </li>
 </ul>